 The locations of the NPDES-permitted facilities that discharge wastewater to surface waters addressed in these TMDLs are listed in Table 3-1 and displayed in Figures 3-1 and 3-2.
 For some continuous point source discharge facilities the permitted design flow was not available and therefore is not provided in Table 3-1.
 There are 16 NPDES facilities within the Study Area but they are not all sources of concern for indictor bacteria or TSS loading.
-For the purposes of the TMDLs calculated in Chapter 5, only the City of Lindsay's WWTP (OKG580021) in the Washita River at SH 19, near Alex (OK310810020010_00) watershed, is of concern for contributions of bacteria loads.
+For the purposes of the TMDLs calculated in Chapter 5, only the City of Lindsay's WWTP (OKG580021) in the Washita River at SH 19, near Alex (OK310810020010\00) watershed, is of concern for contributions of bacteria loads.
 The other municipal WWTP listed in Table 3-1 do discharge bacteria loads, but they are not discharging to a waterbody that requires a TMDL for bacteria.
-All of the facilities in Table 3-1 do discharge TSS and most have specific permit limits for TSS which are provided in Table 3-1.
-However, the municipal WWTPs designated with a Standard Industrial Code number 4952 or 4959 in Table 3-1 discharge organic TSS and therefore are not considered a potential source of turbidity within their respective watershed.
+All of the facilities in Table 3-1 do discharge TSS and most have specific permit limits for TSS which are provided in Table 3-1 discharge organic TSS and therefore are not considered a potential source of turbidity within their respective watershed.
 There are seven active NPDES-permitted industrial facilities operating in the Study Area which are shown in Figures 3-1 and 3-2 and facility information is listed in Table 3-1.